Australian researchers unveil world's first 3D printed jet engine

 3D printing can cut production times for components from three months to just six days.

-Ian Smith, Monash University's vice-provost for research, said it was very different to the melting, moulding and carving of the past.
+Ian Smith, Monash University's vice-provost for research, said it was very different to the melting, molding and carving of the past.